-To read some of my favorite written pieces, please click on the headlines or hyperlinks following the blurb.
-Some of my visual work appears here, but mostly is found elsewhere on this website.
+To read some of my favorite written pieces, please use the “Click to Read” links following the blurb.
+Some of my visual work appears with some of my stories, but for a curated representation, please visit:

 Toppling John Muir is Not Enough

 To overcome a violent history of exclusion, the nation’s “green ecosystem” will need to do more than acknowledge past sins.

 The Joys and Risks of Being a Black Birder

 Two Black men birdwatch in an urban Seattle neighborhood, within blocks of a fatal shooting, and focus on the rewards.